Manuscript Pre-submission Checklist

 • Ensure that there are continuous line numbers (to facilitate the review process)

-• Confirm that there is an Open Research statement (replacing a Data Availability statement) at the end of the manuscript, if appropriate (it usually is!), explaining where data and code can be accessed with unique identifiers (such as DOIs and hyperlinks).
+• Confirm that there is an Open Research statement (rather than an outdated ‘Data Availability’ statement) at the end of the manuscript, if appropriate (it usually is!), explaining where data and code can be accessed with unique identifiers (such as DOIs and hyperlinks).

-• Confirm that for any multi-authored manuscript includes an explicit statement of contribution for all authors using the Contributor Role Taxonomy (CRediT) (see recent TESS Lab outputs for examples).
+• Confirm that any multi-authored manuscript includes an explicit statement of contribution for all authors using the Contributor Role Taxonomy (CRediT) (see recent TESS Lab outputs for examples).

 • Author first names should normally be written out in full (rather than provided as initials).